hyperledger/firefly-fir/text/0012-namespace-isolation.md

 Config restrictions:
 * all plugin names must be fully unique on this node (any duplicate name is a config error)

+**Blockchain Config**

+The `ethereum` and `fabric` plugins both have a new child key for `fireflyContract`.
+This is an array of objects with an `address` or `chaincode`, and optionally `fromBlock` and `toBlock` numbers.
+If a `toBlock` is specified, events past that block will be ignored, and all event stream listeners will be moved to the next contract in the array.
+This enables migration from one version of the FireFly contract to a new one.

+The old `ethconnect.instance`, `ethconnect.fromBlock`, and `fabconnect.chaincode` keys are
+deprecated in favor of the new ones detailed above.

 **Namespace Config**